-In 2017, OCRRA continued the convenient, year-round Household Hazardous Waste (HHW) collection model that was started in 2013 in response to residents' suggestions.
+In 2018, OCRRA continued the convenient, year-round Household Hazardous Waste (HHW) collection model that was started in 2013 in response to residents' suggestions.
 This HHW program consists of a Monday-Friday drop -off at Environmental Products and Services of VT, Inc. This popular environmental service allows residents to safely dispose of their hazardous waste, keeping these materials out of the waste stream.
 Among the hazardous wastes collected are adhesives and resins; oil-based paint; paint thinner; solvents; thermometers, thermostats, and other mercury containing products, pesticides and fluorescent light bulbs.
 Direct costs are included in the fee per vehicle charged by the vendor to OCRRA.
-In 2017, approximately 2,088 residents took advantage of this drop-off program.
+In 2018, approximately 1,796 residents took advantage of this drop-off program, dropping off a total of 18,295 gallons and 18,739 pounds of hazardous materials for proper disposal.